aws-samples/aws-blockchain-node-runners/lib/bitcoin-core/README.md

 ---
 ### Secure RPC Access with AWS Secrets Manager

-For a client to securely interact with the Bitcoin Core RPC endpoint from a private subnet within your isolated VPC environment, AWS Secrets Manager is leveraged for credential storage and retrieval.
+For a client to securely interact with the Bitcoin Core RPC endpoint from a subnet within your VPC environment, AWS Secrets Manager is leveraged for credential storage and retrieval.

-**Important**: Ensure that you execute the following commands from within a private subnet in the Bitcoin Core Node VPC.
-A VPC CloudShell environment is suitable for testing purposes.

 #### Retrieving Credentials
-First, retrieve the RPC credentials from AWS Secrets Manager:
+First, retrieve the RPC credentials from AWS Secrets Manager in your CloudShell tab:

 ```
 export BTC_RPC_AUTH=$(aws secretsmanager get-secret-value --secret-id bitcoin_rpc_credentials --query SecretString --output text)
+echo "BTC_RPC_ATH=$BTC_RPC_AUTH"
 ```

 #### Single node RPC Call using credentials